Dr. Clare Mac Cumhaill, BA Hons (TCD, Dublin), MA (SOAS, London), PhD (Edinburgh)

 (email at firstname.lastname@example.org)

 Clare Mac Cumhaill (pronounced Mc Cool!) is a philosopher of mind, working mostly on perception, but with interests in emotion and action, as well as aspects of the metaphysics of mind, and in topics relating to aesthetics.
 Most of her work is on perception of space, and spatial properties.
-Her doctoral thesis looked at the perception of empty space – visual and tactual, you can read the intro here – and she is still somewhat hung up on this topic, though the ambit of her interests has expanded into working out what explanatory work reflection on space can do, in particular in trying to characterize the nature of our experience in ways that make it immune to skeptical re-description, in trying to make sense of the character of wakeful consciousness, and of our knowledge of modality.
-She is working on a number of papers that bring these interests into synchrony, while also thinking, through working on the In Parenthesis project, about philosophical method and practice.
+Her doctoral thesis looked at the perception of empty space and she is still somewhat hung up on this topic, though the ambit of her interests has expanded into working out what explanatory work reflection on space can do, in particular in trying to characterize the nature of our experience in ways that make it immune to skeptical re-description.

 - Philosophy of Perception